Nocturnal Rites

 Nocturnal Rites is a Swedish power metal band formed in 1990.
+They have released nine studio albums.

-Biography
+History

 The band started off under the name Necronomic playing death metal, as can be heard on their demo (The Obscure, 1991).
 This attracted some independent labels' attention, but they turned them down in the hope of a better opportunity.
 On the two-track promo that was recorded in 1992, their style had evolved into a slightly more melodic, Iron Maiden-influenced sound.

 The band initially consisted of Fredrik Mannberg (guitar and vocals) and Tommy Eriksson (drums), who then hired bassist Nils Eriksson.
 Following their change of style, the band hired vocalist Anders Zackrisson, whose voice was more adapted than Fredrik Mannberg's to power metal.
 Tommy Eriksson was soon after replaced by Ulf Andersson.
 The band also added a second guitarist, Mikael Söderström.
-By this time they had fully evolved into the Helloween-style power metal sound of their first three albums.
+By this time, they had fully evolved into the Helloween-style power metal sound of their first three albums.

 In 1994, the band signed with Swedish label Dark Age, and the first album In a Time of Blood and Fire was released in collaboration with Megarock Records in 1995.
 After this, guitarist Mikael Söderström decided to leave the band and was replaced by Nils Norberg.
 Despite being a replacement for the band's rhythm guitarist, Norberg became their lead player, with Mannberg switching almost entirely to rhythm from then on.
 The second album, Tales of Mystery and Imagination, was first released in Japan in late 1997.
 It was released in Europe in March 1998 on Century Media.
 The band toured Europe with Overkill and Angel Dust.

 The third album, The Sacred Talisman was released in 1999 and featured a new drummer, Owe Lingvall due to a leg injury of Ulf Andersson.
 The album entered the Japanese charts at No. 83.
 Only 2 weeks after the release, the band toured Europe with Nevermore, Morgana Lefay and Sacred Steel and participated in Open air festivals such as 1999's Dynamo festival.
 After this, singer Anders Zackrisson was replaced by former Mogg frontman Jonny Lindqvist, a former bandmate of Owe Lingvall.
 His voice was quite different from his predecessor's, which gave the band a new face on their next album, Afterlife, released in 2000.
 The band then toured Europe once again with Iron Savior.